dux/egoist/README.md

 ## Usage in controllers

-There is no controller policy method matching because
+There is no controller method name to policy method name matching, because

 * that is not needed
 * is confusing and produces unnecessary code